-- Informal group activities.
+- Informal group activities

-- Structured group activities.
+- Structured group activities

 - Targeted individual client support.

-Targeted cohort and the process/tools used to determine eligibility
+Targeted cohort and the process/tools used to determine eligibility reside in the coverage area of the PHN where they are seeking support.

 To be eligible to receive this service the individual must: